October 14

 George Washington proclaimed November 26 a day of thanksgiving for the new Constitution.
 He asked Americans to thank God for peace, liberty, and good government.
 It wasn't the first thanksgiving — colonies had been holding them for 150 years.
 It was the first national one.
 Congress didn't make it annual.
 Lincoln did that in 1863, during the Civil War.
 Washington's proclamation lasted one year.

-The United Irishmen coalesced in Belfast on October 14, 1791, uniting Protestants and Catholics under a shared demand…
+The United Irishmen formed in Belfast on October 14, 1791, bringing together Protestants and Catholics in a radical a…

 Marshal Michel Ney crushed the Austrian rearguard at Elchingen, securing a vital bridgehead across the Danube.